hvwaldow/writer/README.md

 # doc

-Write shopping lists, memos, notes, research papers and PhD theses with Markdownn in a real editor.
+Write shopping lists, memos, notes, research papers and PhD theses with Markdown in a real editor.
 See the nicely typeset result in real-time.

 ## Requirements